The Adults with Incapacity Act sets out the

 You might have a welfare attorney or guardian with the power to

-give consent (or refuse consent) to your treatment.
-If so, the
+give, or refuse, consent to your treatment.
+If so, the doctor

-doctor should consult the attorney or guardian before treating you.
+should consult the attorney or guardian before treating you.
+If

-If they refuse consent, the doctor can ask the Commission to
+they refuse consent, the doctor can ask the Commission to appoint

 Some treatments carry special safeguards.
 They include abortion,